dasch-swiss/dsp-api/docs/05-internals/development/building-and-running.md

 $ make stack-restart-api
 ```

-If a change is made to knora-api code, only its image needs to be rebuild.
+If a change is made to knora-api code, only its image needs to be rebuilt.
 In that case, use

 ```
 $ make stack-up-fast